CongSon1293/vnspellingfixer/spelling_corrector/general_bare_corrector/readme.txt

 6. With step size: +-1
     Bigram context with a high priority on true-two-word-vocabulary, then bigram context Test for the context of +-2 if existing true-two-word

+Todo:
+Solve the confict of two possible replacements between backward and forward